 But this argument proves too much.

-You see, about 650 pregnant women die every year in the United States due to complications, but more than 1,000 women die every year murdered by their intimate partners.
+You see, about 700 pregnant women die every year in the United States due to complications, but the FBI counted about 1,000 women murdered by their intimate partners in one year (2015).
 In fact, a 2011 article in the journal Obstetrics and Gynecology has led several media outlets to say, “Expectant mothers are more likely to die from murder or suicide than several of the most common pregnancy-related medical problems” (Reuters).

 Should women have the right to kill their husbands and boyfriends?
 A critic might say, “After all, no one knows which intimate partners will become fatal, so all partner killings should be legal.
 With this approach a woman has the maximum ability to protect her own life in case her relationship should go awry.”

 Clearly, this argument fails, because the woman’s intimate partner is an innocent human being with a right to life.
 If a woman may not kill her husband or boyfriend because he might murder her in the future, then surely a woman may not kill her unborn child because he might be part of a sequence of events where her pregnancy becomes dangerous.
 In both cases, the threat is too remote to justify using lethal force.

 The pro-life position is simple: all human beings have a right to life; unborn children are human beings; therefore, unborn children have a right to life.
 This doesn’t mean it is never permissible to perform an act that results in an unborn child’s death.
 Just as we might choose to save a drowning mother and let her two-year-old die because we can’t reach him, we might save a pregnant woman and fail to save her unborn child (such as by administering a cancer treatment to save a pregnant woman’s life that indirectly kills her child).
 But this does not mean we should be allowed to directly kill innocent human beings in order to help other human beings.
 This principle simply applies to both born and unborn humans.